centreon/centreon-plugins/docs/en/user/guide.rst

 How can i set threshold: critical if value < X ?
 ------------------------------------------------

-"centreon-plugins" can manage nagios threshold ranges: https://nagios-plugins.org/doc/guidelines.html#THRESHOLDFORMAT
+"centreon-plugins" can manage Nagios threshold ranges: https://nagios-plugins.org/doc/guidelines.html#THRESHOLDFORMAT

 For example, i want to check that 'crond' is running (if there is less than 1 process, critical).
 I have two ways:
 ::